Equipment available for borrowing by the MIT community

 This camera can capture 1024 x 1024 pixel images at up to 6,400 frames per second.
 The maximum rate is 900,000 frames per second, with 128 x 16 pixel resolution.
 The color camera's base sensitivity is ISO 16,000.

 Lens, Lights, Tripods, Computers

 For each camera we can usually provide you with an appropriate lens and tripod, as well as lights.
 Each camera comes in a hard-shell shipping case.

-For the Photron and the Phantom, we will provide a laptop to control the camera, but we strongly recommend that you procure an external USB hard drive to store the images.
-The file sizes tend to be in the range of 1-10 GB, but (depending on the camera) files might be as large as 96 GB.
+For the Photron we provide a laptop to control the camera, but we strongly recommend that you procure an external USB hard drive to store the images.
+The file sizes tend to be in the range of 1-10 GB, but (depending on the camera) files might be as large as 36 GB.